sajmoni/pixi-ex/docs/api/getGameScale.md

 ex.getGameScale()
 ```

 Get the scale of the screen after it has been resized.
+Will be 1 if `ex.resize` has not been used.

 ## Arguments